 Lichen planus is reported in approximately 1% of all new patients seen at health care clinics.
 Some areas have reported a higher incidence in December and January.

 No significant geographical variation in frequency exists for lichen planus.

 In lichen planus, atrophy and scarring are seen in hypertrophic lesions and in lesions on the scalp.
-Cutaneous lichen planus does not carry a risk of skin cancer, but ulcerative lesions in the mouth, particularly in men, do have a higher incidence of malignant transformation.
+Cutaneous lichen planus does not carry a risk of skin cancer, but ulcerative lesions in the mouth, particularly in men, do have a low rate of malignant transformation.
 However, the malignant transformation rate of oral lichen planus is low (< 2% in one report).
 Vulvar lesions in women may also be associated with squamous cell carcinoma.